hendrasutanto/commercial-workshops/series-getting-started-with-cc/workshop-predictive-ai/README.md

     <img src="images/cluster-type.png" width=50% height=50%>
 </div>

 4. Click **Begin Configuration**.
-5. Choose your preferred Cloud Provider (AWS, GCP, or Azure), region, and availability zone.
+5. For the purpose of this lab, choose AWS Cloud Provider, region, and availability zone.
 6. Specify a **Cluster Name**.
 For the purpose of this lab, any name will work here.

 <div align="center" padding=25px>
     <img src="images/create-cluster.png" width=50% height=50%>